 Many independent Italian farms also offer reasonably-priced B&B facilities and have excellent restaurants serving locally grown food.
 Staying on one such farm is a great way to immerse yourself into Italy’s zero km food culture.

-If sealife is what your kids are interested in, then in Italy, you will also find some excellent aquariums.
+If sea life is what your kids are interested in, then in Italy, you will also find several excellent aquariums.
 The Aquario di Genova on Italy’s Ligurian coast is the largest exhibition of biodiversity and ecosystems in Europe.
-But even the smaller ones, like Gardaland Sea Life Aquarium, Sealife Jesolo Aquarium, and the Aquario di Cattolica make for a great day out.
+But even the smaller ones, like Gardaland Sea Life Aquarium and the Aquario di Cattolica, make for a great day out.